di-unipi-socc/TosKeriser/README.md

          - node: 6.2.x
          - ruby: 2.x.x
          - wget: x.x.x
-       - os_distribution: debian
+       - os_distribution: alpine
 ...
 ```

-After run tosKeriser on this specification, it creates the component `server_container` and connects the `server` component to it.
-It is possible to see that the `server_container` has all the software required by `server` and has also Debian 8 as Linux distribution.
+After run TosKeriser on this specification, it creates the component `server_container` and connects the `server` component to it.
+It is possible to see that the `server_container` has all the software required by `server` and has also Alpine v3.4 as Linux distribution.

 ```
 server: